wjansenw/duplicatiinfluxdb/README.md

 * Import the project in nodered.
 * Update the nodered project to use the correct influxdb settings.
 * Configure duplicati to use this as http-reporting.
 Make sure you configure duplicati to use json as report format.
 * Import the [grafana dashboard](grafana.json), and make sure it points to the correct influxdb database.
+Also update the variables to the names of your backup sets.